-The course was initially approved by a University Validation Panel.
-University Panels normally include internal peers from the University, academic(s) from another university. a representative from industry and a Student Advisor.
+The course was initially approved by a University Validation Panel in 2013.
+The panel included internal peers from the University, academic(s) from another university and a representative from industry.
+This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.

 The course is also monitored each year by the College to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
-Staff will consider evidence about the course, including the evidence of student surveys, student progression and achievement and reports from external examiners, in order to evaluate the effectiveness of the course and make changes where necessary.
+Staff will consider evidence about the course, including the evidence of student surveys, student progression and achievement and reports from external examiners, in order to evaluate the effectiveness of the course.